 3. That's the fastest sea-level rise Earth has experienced in 3,000 years.

 If not for surging carbon dioxide in the atmosphere, sea levels should have only risen about an inch or two last century, and might have even fallen.
 Instead, thanks to the highest CO2 levels at any point in human history, global sea levels rose by 5.5 inches (14 cm) between 1900 and 2000.
-That's the fastest oceanic advance in 27 centuries, according to a study published Feb.
-22, and it's still speeding up.
+That's the fastest oceanic advance in 27 centuries, according to a study published in February 2016, and it's still speeding up.

 "The 20th century rise was extraordinary in the context of the last three millennia — and the rise over the last two decades has been even faster," says lead author Robert Kopp, a climate scientist at Rutgers University, in a statement.

 "Scenarios of future rise depend upon our understanding of the response of sea level to climate changes," adds co-author Benjamin Horton.
 "Accurate estimates of sea-level variability during the past 3,000 years provide a context for such projections."